open-edge-insights/eii-core/docker_setup/README.md

 4. `<Factory control App>`Follow [FactoryControlApp/README.md](../FactoryControlApp/README.md) for ingestion configuration
   over MQTT, alarm light and reset button
 5. Provide the right value for TPM_ENABLE in [.env](.env) file for using TPM feature.
-This configuration should be used when the ETA is expected to leverage TPM for storing vault specific secret credentials.
+This configuration should be used when the IEI is expected to leverage TPM for storing vault specific secret credentials.
 If one sets it to false, certain credentials are stored in file system.
     1. `true` -  for enabling the tpm to store credentials
     2. `false` - for disabling the tpm